Riverside-Software/pct/CONTRIBUTING.md

 * Make sure you don’t have PCT.jar in `$ANT_HOME/lib`
 * Execute `ant clean jar` to build everything (PCT.jar is created in dist/ directory)
 * Execute `ant prepare-test` to (re)generate the testbox dir, where tests are executed
-* Execute `ant -DDLC=/path/to/dlc -Dprofiler=false -file tests.xml` to execute unit tests
+* Execute `ant -DDLC=/path/to/dlc -Dprofiler=true -lib dist/PCT.jar -file tests.xml test` to execute unit tests